 Unfortunately, the world is moving further and further away from moral purity and more towards doing what is right in its own eyes.
 One of the symptoms of this moral decay is the increase in denial of the necessity of marriage.

 Marriage is not just a piece of paper.
-It is a promise to live together faithfully, till death, through thick and thin, and sickness and health; and it is a benefit to the children who are raised in it.
+It is a promise to live together faithfully, till death, through thick and thin, sickness and health, and it is a benefit to the children who are raised in it.
 Marriage is a blessing from God.